-This is of course what physicists do all the time: they choose a local frame $e\in \Gamma(F^\lambda(V)|_U))$ for a vector bundle $V\ra{}M$ and identify a section $\sigma\in \Gamma(V)$ with its coordinates $M\supset U\ra{\Phi_\sigma\circ e}\Bbbk^k$ with respect to the frame $e$.
+This is of course what physicists do all the time: they choose a local frame $e\in \Gamma(F^\lambda(V)|_U)$ for a vector bundle $V\ra{}M$ and identify a section $\sigma\in \Gamma(V)$ with its coordinates $M\supset U\ra{\Phi_\sigma\circ e}\Bbbk^k$ with respect to the frame $e$.
 Claim \ref{seccoo} tells us that this identification is valid.

-This approach has the advantage that it is very concrete: a section $V$ becomes just a function from $M$ that has some numbers as output, which enables us to do computations.
+This approach has the advantage that it is very concrete: a section of $V$ becomes just a function from $M$ that has some numbers as output, which enables us to do computations.
 However, we must always remember that the quantity $\Phi_\sigma\circ e$ is not an intrinsic characterisation of $\sigma$ ($\Phi_\sigma$ is though!), since it depends on the frame we choose to describe $\sigma$.

 \begin{remark} In the theory of relativity, this principle has some remarkable manifestations.
-For example, the electromagnetic field is represented in the mathematics by a $2$-form $M\ra{F}\bigwedge^2 T^*M$ on the spacetime manifold $M$.
+For example, the electromagnetic field is represented mathematically by a $2$-form $M\ra{F}\bigwedge^2 T^*M$ on the spacetime manifold $M$.
 An observer has an associated coordinate frame $e\in F^\lambda(V)|_U$, with $e_{\mu\nu}=d x^\mu\wedge d x^\nu$, if $(x^\mu)$ are geodesic normal coordinates in which the observer is at rest.
-With respect to this frame, we can describe $F$ in coordinates $M\ra{\Phi_F\circ e=(F_{\mu \nu})}\R^4\wedge \R^4$.
-However, another observer will have its own coordinate frame $e'$ and w.r.t. this frame $F$ will have different coordinates $(F_{\mu\nu}')$.
-Components of $F$ that the one observer would describe as magnetic fields will be electric field for the other and vice versa. \end{remark}
+With respect to this frame, we can describe $F$ in coordinates $M\ra{\Phi_F\circ e=(F_{\mu \nu})}\bigwedge^2(\R^4)^*$.
+However, another observer will have their own coordinate frame $e'$ and with respect to this frame $F$ will have different coordinates $(F_{\mu\nu}')$.
+Components of $F$ that one observer would describe as magnetic fields will be electric fields for the other and vice versa. \end{remark}